starfriend10/EMBRACE/README.md

 ## Usage

 > [!IMPORTANT]
 > The checklist is designed to easy check and fill.
-You may consult instructions for detailed explanations.
+You may consult [Instructions](https://github.com/starfriend10/EMBRACE/blob/main/Checklist%20and%20Instructions/Checklist%20instructions%20(10-2024).pdf) for detailed explanations.

 ### Format and Types